Some quick answers to common questions about intellectual property (IP), IP protection, and when to incorporate.

 A few guerrilla basics on this topic:

-- You (employee) can’t protect something you may invent, not at the time time of hire, nor during employment as an amendment.
+- You (employee) can’t protect something you may invent, not at the time of hire, nor during employment as an amendment.

 - You (employee) can protect an invention.
 You cannot protect an idea.